-- A. Examine subfloor surfaces to determine that they are dry, clean, and smooth. - B. Perform bond and moisture tests on concrete subfloors to determine if surfaces are sufficiently cured and dry as well as to ascertain presence of curing compound.
-Do not use curing compounds on concrete subfloors. - C. Do not allow resilient flooring work to proceed until subfloor surfaces are satisfactory.
+- H. Perform moisture tests on concrete subfloors to determine if surfaces are sufficiently cured and dry as well as to ascertain presence of curing compound.
+Do not use curing compounds on concrete subfloors. - I. Do not allow resilient flooring work to proceed until subfloor surfaces are satisfactory.
 Indicate adverse conditions of any type by letter.